 - Zipping a zipper

-Feldman HM, Chaves-Gnecco D, Hofkosh D. Developmental-behavioral pediatrics.
-In: Zitelli, BJ, McIntire SC, Norwalk AJ, eds.
-Atlas of Pediatric Diagnosis.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 3.
+Feldman HM, Chaves-Gnecco D. Developmental-behavioral pediatrics.
+In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
+Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
+7th ed.
+Philadelphia, PA: Elsevier; 2018:chap 3.